RLeclair/iot-operations-sdks/tools/statestore-cli/readme.md

 ## Description

-The `aiostatestore-cli` tool can be used to manage keys and values in the AIO State Store.
+The `statestore-cli` tool can be used to manage keys and values in the AIO State Store.

 ## Requirements

-The `aiostatestore-cli` is a standalone self-sufficient binary application, not requiring you to install any additional libraries or frameworks on the platform where the tool is run.
+The `statestore-cli` is a standalone self-sufficient binary application, not requiring you to install any additional libraries or frameworks on the platform where the tool is run.

 Supported platforms: Linux (tested on Ubuntu 24.04), Windows 11.